kanidm/kanidm/kanidm_book/src/recycle_bin.md

     kanidm recycle-bin list --name admin

-You can show a single items with:
+You can show a single item with:

     kanidm recycle-bin get --name admin <uuid>